Mindinventory/flutter_quiz_matcher/README.md

 - Screenshot/video with steps to reproduce the issue

 # LICENSE!
-Flutter Drag and Match with Gesture Detection is [MIT-licensed](https://github.com/Mindinventory/flutter_draggable_gridview/blob/main/LICENSE "MIT-licensed").
+Flutter Quiz Matcher is [MIT-licensed](https://github.com/Mindinventory/flutter_draggable_gridview/blob/main/LICENSE "MIT-licensed").

 # Let us know!
 We’d be really happy if you send us links to your projects where you use our component.
 Just send an email to sales@mindinventory.com And do let us know if you have any questions or suggestion regarding our work.